janoglezcampos/FindItByCalls/README.md

 * The returned dictionary is indexed by function names in the format:
   * local!\<function name\> if the function was found in the export table
   * local!Function_0x\<function address in hex\> if the name couldnt be resolved
+  * Function names from delay loaded libraries are no resolved (yet)
+  * Switch statements blow my "decompiler" :)